-Is HABA Squalane’s One Drop Skincare Routine Real?
+Is The HABA Squalane One Drop Skincare Routine For Real?

 HABA is a Japanese skincare brand known for their wide range of simple, preservative free formulations.
-Their most famous product is definitely their minimalist HABA Squalane facial oil.
+Their most famous product is definitely their minimalist HABA Squalane Pure Roots serum.
 According to them, you can replace your whole moisturizing routine with just one drop of this product!

 What is squalane?